 Flesh-footed shearwaters nest on 15 islands around northern New Zealand and in Cook Strait, with the largest colonies on the Chickens and Mercury groups plus Ohinau and Karewa Islands.
 Elsewhere, there are colonies on Lord Howe Island, islands off Western Australia and on Ile St Paul in Indian Ocean.
 The breeding burrows are normally dug on well drained sites with sandy or clay soils, and under tall forest or low coastal shrubs such as taupata or kanuka.
 The birds are powerful diggers and dig burrows 1-4 m in length.
 Flesh-footed shearwaters forage over warmer water north of 43°S, either over shallow inshore seas or over deep water beyond the continental shelf.
 After the breeding season, they migrate north past Fiji and Tonga to complete the annual feather moult in the North Pacific Ocean off Japan.

 Recent surveys in New Zealand have found far fewer flesh-footed shearwater pairs than expected.
-A survey of 8 major colonies found 8000 pairs and further 3000 pairs are estimated to occur on Middle Island.
+A survey of 8 major colonies found 8000 pairs, and a further 3000 pairs are estimated to occur on Middle Island.
 The total New Zealand population is therefore less than 12,000 pairs.
 Declines have also taken place on Lord Howe Island, and so the species is now considered threatened.

 Threats and conservation

 Flesh-footed shearwaters are largely free of land-based threats in New Zealand.
 All of the breeding sites except one are now cleared of introduced predators or have active pest control happening.
 However, at sea, the situation is not as rosy.
-Flesh-footed shearwaters are regularly caught as bycatch in several commercial fisheries [see New Zealand commercial fisheries by-catch information here].
+Flesh-footed shearwaters are regularly caught as bycatch in several commercial fisheries.
 They are also frequently caught by recreational fishers; although most such birds are released with no or minor injuries, there is disturbing evidence that many flesh-footed shearwaters are severely injured or killed by fishers hitting them to keep them away from fishing baits.
 Flesh-footed shearwaters were vulnerable in the 2011 Rena oil spill and are at risk in future oil spills.
 The Lord Howe Island shearwater population has encountered problems with plastics being ingested by the birds and this same threat may also exist in the New Zealand populations.
 Flesh-footed shearwaters also feed close inshore in eastern Japan and some birds may have been exposed to land-based pollutants and raised levels of radioactivity in the ocean after the 2011 tsunami and Fukushima nuclear reactor plant explosions.
 The conservation status of this species was changed from declining to nationally vulnerable in 2013.